wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * Throttle - A device that controls the amount of power coming from the engine.
 * Thrust - A force generated by the aircraft engines to oppose drag in order to move forward.
 * TKE = Track error
-* <a href="https://www.aeroclass.org/touch-and-gos/" target="_blank" rel="noreferrer noopener">Touch-and-Go</a> - A maneuver used to practice landing techniques by simply “touching” the runway and lifting the aircraft once more without coming to a full stop.
+* <a href="https://www.aeroclass.org/touch-and-gos/" target="_blank">Touch-and-Go</a> - A maneuver used to practice landing techniques by simply “touching” the runway and lifting the aircraft once more without coming to a full stop.
 * Transponder - The device carried in an airplane and used to generate a code that is recognized on an ATC radar screen.
 * T/Rs = Thrust Reversers
 * Track - the compass direction of the aircraft, denoted as 1-360.
 It represents the actual path or vector.